-Before connecting a USB drive to the Legrand PDU, configure a file with these details:
+Before connecting a USB drive to the PX4, configure a file with these details:

-- 1) Create a text file containing:
+1. Create a text file containing:

-- username=<admin\username>
+- user=<admin_username>

-- password=<admin\user\password>
+- password=<admin user password>

-- destroy and format for storage=true
+- destroy_and_format_for_storage=true

-- 2) Save the file as "fwupdate.cfg" on the USB drive.
+- 2. Save the file as "fwupdate.cfg" on the USB drive.

-- 3) Make sure the Enable Data log backup checkbox is selected in Device Settings > Data Logging.
+- 3. Make sure the Enable Data log backup checkbox is selected in Device Settings > Data Logging.

-- 4) Connect the USB drive to the device.
+- 4. Connect the USB drive to the device.

-On the console of the Legrand PDU, you will see the USB drive is reformatted and existing contents are removed.
+On the console of the PX4, you will see the USB drive is reformatted and existing contents are removed.
 Once formatting is done, data is started to be backed up on the USB.